Egypt startups: innovation through revolution

 Mohamed believes that being worried about the safety and security of your family and friends will inevitably impact the "mental bandwidth" of the workers.
 This instability can also be a major impediment to foreign investments and it can have a direct, tangible impact on some of the businesses themselves.

-Hussein Alsaqaf, for one, ditched his pharmaceuticals job to launch the social travel startup GoEjaza during Flat6Lab’s fall 2012 period, and his company is trying to make it easier for Arabic travelers to plan their trips.
+Hussein Alsaqaf, for one, ditched his pharmaceuticals job to launch the social travel startup GoEjaza during Flat6Lab’s fall 2012 period.
+His company is trying to make it easier for Arabic travelers to plan their trips.
 Cairo has historically been one of the most popular destinations in the region but tourism has dried up since the revolution.

 Alsaqaf also said that Cairo is probably the best place to find talent in the region, which makes hiring easier than in some other nearby cities.
-Egypt is well-known for producing engineering talent but most will admit that the talent pool for things like user experience and user interface is a bit smaller than in other regions.
+Egypt is well known for producing engineering talent but most will admit that the talent pool for things like user experience and user interface is lacking.

-The turmoil is far from being resolved, though, and the potential for full-scale chaos is still a real, albeit small, possibility.
-I’m not just talking about theshutting down of the country’s Internet and cell phone service like in 2011, as the situation may boil over to the point where it can’t be ignored.
-Things like a dramatic cut to bread subsidies could lead to nationwide riots.
+The turmoil is far from being resolved and the potential for full-scale chaos is still a real possibility.
+I'm not just talking about shutting down the country’s Internet and cell phone service like in 2011, as the situation may boil over to the point where it can’t be ignored.
+Nationwide riots are definitely possible.